-Moisturizing Pumpkin Lavender Body Butter, The Ultimate Fall Luxury
+Moisturizing DIY Pumpkin Lavender Body Butter, The Ultimate Fall Luxury

 What Makes this Pumpkin Lavender Body Butter Ultra Moisturizing?

 A combination of natural body butters; coconut and shea butter.
 Body butters come in a variety of textures rich and thick, soft and creamy, each with a purpose and benefit for the skin.
 All are from natural sources such as kernels and fruit trees.
 Body butters can be use in variety of skincare products.
 Learn more about the benefits of coconut oil and shea butter used in this recipe, including a printable guide in All About Body Butters.
 Enjoy the benefits and soft calming fragrance of lavender too in this body butter.
 If you skin is feeling super dual and dry, exfoliate first with this recipe for Smoothing Lavender Salt Bars.

 3 airtight containers, 4 oz (these are the containers I used)

 How to Make DIY Pumpkin Lavender Body Butter